19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 1\.
 Proceedings in the High Court and the Court of Appeal.

-2\.
-Proceedings in District Courts and Magistrates’ Courts.
+2. Proceedings in Family Courts, District Courts and Magistrates’ Courts.

+[Act 27 of 2014 wef 01/10/2014]

 3\.
 Proceedings before any person to whom a case is referred in whole or in part by the Supreme Court.

-4\.
-Proceedings before any person to whom a case is referred in whole or in part by a District Court.
+4. Proceedings before any person to whom a case is referred in whole or in part by a Family Court or District Court.

+[Act 27 of 2014 wef 01/10/2014]

 5\.
 Proceedings under the Women’s Charter (Cap.
 353).